lowRISC/opentitan/hw/ip/usbdev/doc/dv/index.md

 ---
-title: "USBDEV dv document"
+title: "USBDEV DV document"
 ---

 ## Goals
 * **DV**
   * Verify all USBDEV IP features by running dynamic simulations with a SV/UVM based testbench.
-  * Develop and run all tests based on the [dv_plan](#dv_plan) below towards closing code and functional coverage on the IP and all of its sub-modules.
+  * Develop and run all tests based on the [DV plan](#dv-plan) below towards closing code and functional coverage on the IP and all of its sub-modules.
     * Note that code and functional coverage goals are TBD due to pending evaluation of where / how to source a USB20 UVM VIP.
     * The decision is trending towards hooking up a cocotb (Python) based open source USB20 compliance test suite with this UVM environment.
 * **FPV**